fortunatowashu/barcode-scanner-pi/README.md

 ```
 Save and exit.

-### Box Integration Setup
+## Box Integration Setup

-   -1. **Create a Box JWT Application**:\
+### Create a Box JWT Application
-      -Log in to the Box Developer Console.\
+- **Log in to the Box Developer Console:**
+  Visit [Box Developer Console](https://app.box.com/developers/console) and sign in with your Box account.
+- **Create a New JWT Application:**
-      -Create a new JWT application.\
+  Follow the prompts to create a new JWT application.
+- **Configure the Application:**
-      -Configure the application with the required scopes and permissions.
+  Set up the application with the required scopes and permissions.

-   -2. **Download the config.json File**:\
+### Download the config.json File
-      -After configuring your app, download the config.json file.
-Keep this file private as it contains sensitive authentication details.\
+- After configuring your app, download the `config.json` file. **Keep this file private** as it contains sensitive authentication details.

-   -3. **Place the JSON File in Your Project Directory**:
+### Place the JSON File in Your Project Directory
-      -Copy the downloaded config.json file into your project directory (e.g., /home/washudcm/barcode_project).\
+- Copy the downloaded `config.json` file into your project directory (e.g., `/home/washudcm/barcode_project`).
-      -If you prefer not to push the actual file to GitHub, rename it to config.example.json and add the real config.json to your .gitignore.\
+- If you prefer not to push the actual file to GitHub, rename it to `config.example.json` and add the real `config.json` to your `.gitignore`.

-   -4.**Update the .env File**:
+### Update the .env File
-      -Ensure that the BOX_CONFIG_PATH variable in your .env file points to the location of your config.json file.\
+- Ensure that the `BOX_CONFIG_PATH` variable in your `.env` file points to the location of your `config.json` file.

-   -The Box integration is handled in the box_helpers.py file, which uses the JWT credentials to authenticate, upload the Excel file, and add your personal Box account as a collaborator.
+> **Note:** The Box integration is handled in the `box_helpers.py` file, which uses the JWT credentials to authenticate, upload the Excel file, and add your personal Box account as a collaborator.

 ### Cloning the Repository
 Once your project is uploaded to GitHub, you can clone it on any Raspberry Pi using the CLI: